 The previous main domain name on the account will be removed.
 If you still needed that previous main domain, you will need to log into your cPanel and add it as either a parked or addon domain name.
-Once the domain name has been changed, you will log into your cpanel via http://domainB.com/cpanel instead of http://domainA.com/cpanel
+Once the domain name has been changed, you will log into your cPanel via https://domainB.com/cpanel instead of https://domainA.com/cpanel.

 Search Engine Rank